techidaily/site-audio-editing/source/_posts/updated-in-2024-the-future-of-soundscape-engineering-navigating-through-film-and-video-to-uncover-audio.md

 #### Section 5: Noise Removal

 One classic feature of Vegas Pro is its Sound Restoration in Audio FX control.
 But it does not work as good compared to Audacity.
-Check this article to [see how to remove noise from audio](http://www.technospot.net/blogs/remove-background-noise-sony-vegas-audacity/)using Sony Vegas Pro & Audacity.
+Check this article to [see how to remove noise from audio](http://www.technospot.net/blogs/remove-background-noise-sony-vegas-audacity/) using Sony Vegas Pro & Audacity.

 Or check this video tutorial below: